Inner Frontier

 Can we relax when held up in traffic?
 Or do our preferences drive us?
 Since no one can control his or her life so completely as to never experience an unwanted situation, liberation lies in the direction of freedom in front of preferences.
 Not freedom from preferences.
 That would make us and life dull indeed.
 But rather, we seek the ability to not be driven by preferences when unavoidable situations run counter to them, to not lose ourselves in the inevitable frustration.

-If you can be free in the distasteful and awkward moments, then a natural joy can infuse your life and your heart of kindness can open to your neighbor, warts and all.
+Notice when your preferences enslave you.
+Do you have your preferences or do they have you?
+Can you fully let go of particular preferences when necessary?
+If you can be free in the distasteful and awkward moments, in the grasping and rejecting moments, then a natural joy can infuse your life and your heart of kindness can open to your neighbor, warts and all.

 About Inner Frontier Send us email